heyJonBray/arrows-contracts/OPTIMIZATIONS.md

 ## Optimizations

 Tried out a few different gas-optimizatioons and I was able to get an overall 3% reduction in `mint` cost by changing the randomness generation from the keccack256 implementation in `Utilities.sol` to bit manipulation of the seed, although for the 5th mint there was negligible reduction (<1%).
+Storage optimizations in structs led to additional gas savings, such as a 7% reduction in cost to check the winning token.

 Full report of test of gas optimization is [here](mint-gas-report.txt).